regina-s/Capstone-Stock-Analysis/README.md

 For each symbol a separate csv file containting, e.g. 'Close' data are created.
 I am using the free version and have a limitation of downloads per minute.
 To download all the stock date for S&P500 I included a waiting loop to overcome this problem.
 You have to start the routine and let it run for a couple of minutes until you get all the data.
 The downloaded files can be used for further analysis.

+I also tried other sources, e.g. iexfinance.
+I did not want to pay money and reached quite soon the limitation for downloading data and I decided to used https://www.alphavantage.co/.

 AnalysisSP500_capstone.py is reading all the time series of all SP500 stocks and certain values are calculated.
 This is much quicker than the first routine because I did not need a waiting loop.
 The values are stored 'Analysis.csv' and can be used for quick selection of stocks.